-- a.
-The paper has been proofread to eliminate careless mistakes such as typographical errors and omissions. - b.
-The structure of the thesis (chapters) is clearly defined. - c.
-There is conformity of style (paragraphs, citations, examples, annotations, references) - d.
+- The paper has been proofread to eliminate careless mistakes such as typographical errors and omissions. - b.
+The structure of the thesis (chapters) is clearly defined. - There is conformity of style (paragraphs, citations, examples, annotations, references) - d.
 The references stated in the text or annotations are correctly cited. - e.
-The topic and its length and formalities are appropriate for a doctoral dissertation. - (6) Assessment criteria for final exam (defense) - a.
-The content of the dissertation is well understood and clearly explained. - b.
-Research questions are logically explained. - c.
-Unresolved issues on the research topic are discussed. - d.
-The most updated research in the specific field is known. - e.
-Basic knowledge in the relevant field is demonstrated. - f.
-The author demonstrates advanced ability as a researcher in his/her field.
+The topic and its length and formalities are appropriate for a doctoral dissertation.

-2.5.4 Assessment Criteria for Final Exam
+2.5.4 Assessment Criteria for Final Examinations